Skip to Main Content

 Overview

-Winter weather brings with it a flurry of outdoor fun, from snowball fights to skiing and sledding.
-However, when the temperatures plummet, being outdoors for even just a few minutes without proper protection from the elements can put you at risk for developing frostbite.
-While frostbite is typically a treatable condition, in severe cases, it may result in problems that require an amputation.
+When the temperature plummets, being outdoors for even a few minutes without proper protection from the elements can put you at risk for developing frostbite.
+While frostbite is typically a treatable condition, in severe cases, it may result in amputation.

 Frostbite means the skin—and sometimes the tissues underneath the skin—freezes.
-That’s because 64 percent of skin consists of water.
+That’s because 64% of skin consists of water.
 Just like water turns to ice in freezing temperatures, ice crystals can form inside the cells of skin exposed to cold temperatures for extended periods of time if not properly covered.

 What are the symptoms of frostbite?